 Then to start, let’s follow the steps below to set up your shipping:

-- Go to Settings -> Shipping, add your shipping address to get an accurate shipping rates based on your location.
+- Go to Settings -> Shipping, and add your shipping address to get accurate shipping rates based on your location.

 - Create shipping zones so that you can ship to different regions, states, and countries.

 - Configure your shipment dimensions if you're using carrier-calculated shipping rates.
 Many carriers use volumetric weight (the height, weight, and depth of a package) to calculate shipping rates.

 - Then create shipping rates for the shipping zones that you've created.

 - Plan a shipping strategy that works best for your business.

 - After that, have a look at fulfillment services.
 You need to decide who is going to ship orders, yourself or someone else.

 Step 5: Establish a payment provider

 To help customers make a payment easily, you need to set up a payment provider.
 The payment provider allows you to accept payments via credit card securely.
 However, Shopify also offers its own payment provider (Shopify Payments) along with a wide range of supported third-party payment providers.

 - Shopify payment:

 - From your Shopify admin, go to Settings > Payment providers.

 - Then, enter the requested information about your store and your banking details, and then click Save.